What is Unit Price?

 #2 – Profit Margin

 Apart from including the cost of sales or the total cost incurred to make the product available to sell, a profit portion is also added to arrive at the final price of the product or service.
 The profit portion is generally added to an extent a company sees its product that would create value for the consumers.
-It depends upon multiple factors such as the brand value of the product, selling strategies, competitive or substitute products, etc.
+It depends upon multiple factors such as the brand value of the product, selling strategies, competitive or substitute productsSubstitute ProductsAny alternative, replacement, or backup of a primary product in the market is referred to as a substitute product.
+It refers to any commodity or combination of goods that might be used in place of a more popular item in normal circumstances without affecting the composition, appearance, or utility., etc.

 Example of Unit Price